MakauLeon/MakauLeon/README.md

 <h1 align="center">Hi 👋, I'm Makau Leon</h1>
 <h3 align="center">A passionate Full stack developer from Nairobi,Kenya.</h3>

+- Hi Im currently on track to complete my **Bachelors degree in Information Technology.**

+- I’m currently enrolled in a 12-month **Software Engineering programme at ALX Africa.**

 - 👯 I’m looking to collaborate on **any hands on projects and challenges**

 - 🤝 I’m looking for help with **cloud architecture and Devops tasks**